SleepyBag/fuzzy-fs/README.md

 | FUZZY_FS_COMMAND_SEPARATOR    | separator before history command module    |
 | FUZZY_FS_RECENT_DIR_SEPARATOR | separator before rencent directory module  |

+# Known Issues

+- If there is a link with " -> " in its name, it will not be opened.
+Though this situation is nearly unpossible.

 # Contributing

 As you can see, this is a new project.
 Anyone is welcomed to report a bug, give an idea, request a feature, or start a merge request.
 Help me to make it better!